commercialhaskell/commercialhaskell/guide/maintainer-communication.md

 You are intimately familiar with your code base.
 You likely have plans—whether documented or not—of where you want the project to head.
-You may know about reasons that certain features should or shouldn't be included.
-In other words: no one in the world is more knowledgeable about your project than you are!
+You may know about reasons on why certain features should or shouldn't be included.
+In other
+words: no one in the world is more knowledgeable about your project than you are!

 It's therefore important to remember that someone coming from the outside won't have all of that background knowledge.
 The goal of the communication process is